 The Waterford School admits students from a variety of socio-economic backgrounds.
 To fulfill this commitment, the School maintains a Financial Assistance Program to support highly qualified students.

-These need-based grants are for partial tuition, with priority given first to Upper School students, and then to younger students, as funds are available.
+These need-based grants are for partial tuition, with priority given first to the oldest students, and then to younger students, as funds are available.
 Waterford’s need-based financial aid program has a limited budget.
 Assistance may range from a minimum amount to one-half tuition grants.
 Grants are based on the level of demonstrated financial need and take into account current income and other family assets.
 Grants are made for one year but may be renewed upon the evaluation of continuing need; thus awards are reassessed annually.

 The Financial Aid Committee considers achievement, merit, integrity, citizenship and the potential for full participation in the Waterford community.
 Students must demonstrate a desire to learn, to be ready to study, practice and achieve in a rigorous academic environment.